ChrstphrHll/npc_gen/students/Aelisabeth Soliania.md

 ### Description
 - Halfling Barbarian from Kordinia
 - 3rd year Assault student in Burk
-- short curly white hair that's plain, Hazel eyes, and Light Tan skin
+- long straight white hair that's plain, Hazel eyes, and Light Tan skin
 - Is Vivacious and Artificial, and has Pessimism as their ideal

 ### Organizations